-It’s a fair question: can you still get thyroid eye disease after your thyroid has been removed?
+It’s a fair question: can you still get Thyroid Eye Disease after a Thyroidectomy?
 The short answer is, yes, it’s possible.
 But let’s break it down to understand what’s going on with your body and your eyes.

 Does a Thyroidectomy Stop Thyroid Eye Disease?

 A thyroidectomy (the surgical removal of the thyroid gland) treats conditions like Graves’ disease, a common cause of hyperthyroidism.
-While it effectively eliminates the overactive thyroid, it doesn’t necessarily “cure” thyroid eye disease.
-That’s because TED is driven by your immune system, not your thyroid gland.
+While it effectively eliminates the overactive thyroid, it doesn’t necessarily “cure” Thyroid Eye Disease.
+That’s because Thyroid Eye Disease is driven by your immune system, not your thyroid gland.

 Even after surgery, the autoimmune antibodies responsible for TED can still circulate in your body, potentially continuing to affect the tissues around your eyes.
 However, research shows that a thyroidectomy may reduce the severity of TED in some cases.
 That’s particularly true when you combine surgery with other treatments to stabilize thyroid hormone levels and manage inflammation.